keepcosmos/beanmother/README.md

 Author author = ObjectMother.bear("author", Author.class, new AuthorPostProcessor());
 ```

-or, register the PostProcessor to your custom BeanMother for using globally.
+or, register the PostProcessor to your custom BeanMother for using it globally.

 ```java
 @Override